- your career

 3117 Cheadle Hall

-Instructional Development is a service organization supporting the instructional mission of the campus and its faculty.
-Services include instructional consulting and evaluation, technical media production support, and technical media display support.
+Instructional Development, under the Office of Undergraduate Education, is a campus service organization supporting faculty and classrooms.
+Services include instructional consultation, assistance with course development and evaluation, technical media production support, and general assignment classroom technical support.

 2130 Kerr Hall